 Fostering saves lives.
 Taking a dog or cat into your home to foster not only makes life better for that particular pet, it also opens up a space for another animal to be saved from the threat of euthanasia.

 A foster home is a short-term safe haven for a rescued dog or cat.
 It is a place for a rescued animal to relax, maybe learn a thing or two, and to prepare for a new home.

-Animals are eligible for foster for a variety of reasons – because they have been with us for a while, because they don’t thrive in a kennel or cage, because they have special needs, or because they are too young to stay in a cat adoption center or at the Lost Dog Ranch.
+Animals are eligible for foster for a variety of reasons – because they have been with us for a while, because they don’t thrive in a kennel or cage, because they have special needs, or because they are too young to stay in a cat adoption center or Animal Care Center.